 If you need to make a mix where the oil/butter portion is more than 50% of your mix, you may want to consider turning it into a whipped butter instead.

-My best advice would be to think about whether you really need it to be an emulsion or can you be satisfied with make it into a butter or whipped butter instead.
+My best advice would be to think about whether you really need it to be an emulsion or can you be satisfied with making it into a butter or whipped butter instead.

 And on that note, if you want to make a butter/oil based butter recipe, try something like this: